DantasB/ula-vhdl/README.md

 ## Important
-This code is a College work that have some requirements:
+This code was a College work that had some requirements:
-- The ALU needs to have at least 8 operations that sum and subtraction are necessary.
+- The ALU needed to have at least 8 operations that sum and subtraction are necessary.
-- The input needs to be inserted by the FPGA keys.
+- The input needed to be inserted by using the FPGA keys.
-- May contains 4 Flags: Zero, Overflow, Signal, Carry.
+- It Needed to have 4 Flags: Zero, Overflow, Signal, Carry.